-Getting new clients for your web design studio isn’t exactly easy.
+Getting new clients for your web design studio isn’t exactly straightforward.
 The thing about clients for designers is that they don’t tend to repeat.
-The client wants a new site designed, you produce it, they leave.
-Updates and new content they tend to handle themselves now thanks to WordPress which makes repeat business difficult to achieve.
+The client wants a new site designed, and you produce it, they leave.
+Thanks to WordPress, updates and new content they tend to handle now, which makes repeat business challenging to achieve.

 To help you, here are some online and offline ways to drum up new business.